 Are EMFS bad for us?

-It’s already proven in science that too much high frequency EMF radiation is potentially dangerous – too much exposure to ultra violet light can cause skin burns or eye damage and repeated exposure to radiation can also damage the body’s cells, which can increase the risk of cancer developing.
-This is why the dose of radiation used in an X-ray is always as low as possible.
+For example, over exposure to ultra violet light can cause skin burns or eye damage and repeated exposure to radiation can also damage the body’s cells.
+This can increase the risk of cancer and is why the dose of radiation used in an X-ray is always as low as possible.

 But low frequency EMF radiation is more problematic.

 High levels of exposure are a relatively new thing, plus symptoms that some people experience, such as headaches, disturbed sleep or brain fog, can be things that manifest over time, rather than immediately.

 This is further complicated by the fact WIFI and cell phones are big business.
 It’s not in the interest of the big cell phone corporations for consumers to know about any potential health implications of long term exposure to EMFs.

 If you search online, you’ll likely find largely convincing arguments on both sides as to whether EMFs are dangerous or not.

 However, the The World Health Organization (WHO)/International Agency for Research on Cancer (IARC) has actually classified radiofrequency electromagnetic fields as ‘possibly carcinogenic to humans’ (Class 2B) and Dr Mercola cites some convincing examples of experts who claim there is ‘virtually no doubt’ that cell phones and ‘related gadgets’ can lead to health issues.

 How technology & EMF exposure affects kids’ sleep